 Continuing on directly from those short but brilliant Civil War scenes, Homecoming immediately sets about lowering the stakes, from its plucky, eager and inexperienced hero all the way to Michael Keaton’s defiantly working class villain.
 There are no earth shattering dangers here, no galaxy troubling concerns – just a fumbling teenager trying to navigate his way through high school, newfound powers and a reluctant local arms dealer in place of the standard big bad.
 After brief introductions to both Keaton’s Adrian Toomes and Peter Parker himself the movie begins properly with the sounds of Spoon’s The Underdog, a song that exemplifies everything Watts is aiming for in this brilliantly low key outing.
 Light, upbeat, instantly likeable and with a title that fits the character perfectly.

-Watts mentioned in interviews pre-release that he drew major inspiration from 80s teen hits like The Breakfast Club and Pretty In Pink, and those influences bleed through every awesomely awkward high encounter here, from Peter and bestie Ned daydreaming over senior student Liz to the hilariously deadpan school news videos playing throughout each school day.
-Watts thankfully ignores the origin story too, dropping the audience straight into Peter’s daily life of academic decathlons and hours spent waiting for the call from Tony Stark to join with the Avengers once again.
+Watts mentioned in interviews pre-release that he drew major inspiration from 80s teen hits like The Breakfast Club and Pretty In Pink, and those influences bleed through every awesomely awkward school encounter here, from Peter and bestie Ned daydreaming over senior student Liz to the hilariously deadpan school news videos playing throughout each school day.
+Watts thankfully ignores the origin story too, dropping the audience straight into Peter’s daily life of academic decathlons and hours spent waiting for the call from Tony Stark to join up with the Avengers once again.
 He’s bullied at school, all but invisible to the girl he has a crush on and left vaguely wandering the streets in costume hoping for any kind of heroic adventure he can find.
 Unlike previous versions this Spider-Man is positively joyous over the idea of being a superhero, counting down the minutes of each school day until he can put the costume on again.
 It’s a rampant enthusiasm that’s been missing from some of the more recent MCU films.

 Marvel Studios’ knack for impeccable casting is on point again too, from lead roles to the smallest supports.
 The always excellent Hannibal Burress and Martin Starr are a crack-up as teachers at the school, Donald Glover shows up in a nice little cameo that’ll have fanboys buzzing, and Marisa Tomei is a refreshing update on Parker’s Aunt May.
 As The Vulture Keaton manages to merge his Batman and Birdman star turns to create a villain that easily stands out as the most interesting in the MCU so far too, expertly veering from supportive to menacing in one of the film’s standout scenes kicking off the third act.
 Through it all though, it’s the casting of the students that’s the major winner.
 This is quite possibly the most loveable collection of young actors ever assembled, a veritable Avengers team-up of heartwarming teen brilliance.
 A suitably awestruck Jacob Batalon as Peter’s best friend Ned, an against type Tony Revolori as the bully Flash Thompson, a sparkling Laura Harrier as love interest Liz, all the way down to the excellent Angourie Rice, the breakout star from Shane Black’s The Nice Guys as Betty Brant.
 Best of all is Zendaya as snarky and sarcastic classmate Michelle in a perfect preview to a larger role next time round.
 She’s only used briefly but steals every scene she’s in with some of the funniest deliveries of the movie.